Mesa Airlines

 USA

-This airline started as Mesa Air Shuttle in 1980, changing to Mesa Airlines during the latter half of the 1980s.
+This airline started as Mesa Air Shuttle in 1980, changing to Mesa Air in 1983 and then to Mesa Airlines in 1985.
 First route was from its original base at Farmington to Albuquerque, both in New Mexico.
 Initially, Piper Navajo Chieftains were used, and even a single-engined Piper Saratoga - the only aircraft of that type ever used by a US airline as far as is known.

-Having acquired some other commuter airlines (including Air Midwest) during the 1990s, Mesa, now based at Phoenix, is one of the largest regional carries in the U.S. It operates for America West, Frontier, United and US Airways, as well as under its own name.
+Having acquired some other commuter airlines (including Air Midwest) during the 1990s, Mesa, now based at Phoenix, is one of the largest regional carries in the U.S. It operates for American Airlines and United Airlines under the American Eagle and United Express brands respectively.

 Mesa Air Shuttle